 • Captain Eddie Rickenbacker — A winner of the Medal of Honor for his daring as an ace World War I fighter-pilot, he lived on Valentine Street.
 Before the war, he was a race car driver (competing in the first Indianapolis 500) and also was the chauffeur for George Fisher Baker in MB.
 A longtime president of Eastern Air Lines, he died in 1973.

 • William G. Fargo — He was the founder of the Wells Fargo Company, the first messenger service between the east and west coasts, which today is a $300 billion financial services company.
 He was also one of the original founders of the American Express Company in 1850.
-He lived on Beach Road (and today there a Wells Fargo bank on Beach Road).
+He lived on Beach Road (today there is a Wells Fargo bank on Beach Road).

 • Harper Brothers — The founders of the Harper’s Bazaar magazine in 1867 and a later a book publishing firm (HarperCollins), James and John Harper lived on the corner of River Avenue and Beach Road.
-Another famous publisher George Delacorte, who founded Dell Publishing, lived on Club Circle.
+Another famous publishing titian George Delacorte, who founded Dell Publishing, lived on Club Circle.

-• John McKesson, Jr. — Founder and co-owner of McKesson Robbins, a pharmaceutical company.
-Today McKesson is a diversified health-care company with more than $200 billion in annual sales.
+• John McKesson, Jr. — Founder and co-owner of McKesson Robbins, a major US pharmaceutical company.
+Today McKesson is a diversified health-care company with more than $200+ billion in annual sales.
 He owned several pieces of property in town and lived in a large house south of the MB Club.

 • Thomas McCarter — A former NJ Attorney General, NJ State Senate Majority Leader, and founding president (from 1909-45) of the Public Service Corporation of New Jersey (once the nation’s largest public utilities), he owned a large Ocean Avenue house.
 Princeton University’s McCarter Theatre is named in his honor.